-As I am writing these words, my somewhat spoiled chihuahua, Angel, is lying at my feet snoozing away.
-In a bit, she will wake up, eat, poop and play a little — and it will be nap time again.
-I often remind her that she lives the life of a queen.
+Right now, my chihuahua, Angel, is lying at my feet snoozing away.
+Later, she’ll wake up, eat, go outside for a bit and play — and then it will be nap time again.
+What a life, right?

 Time spent napping depends on the dog’s age and personality.
 Different breeds also seem to have different sleep requirements.
 Large breeds, such as mastiffs and Saint Bernards, generally spend a lot of time sleeping — up to 18 hours a day.